Align resident development with municipal priorities

 We turn complex code into clear next steps.

 Bridging the gap between city staff and the communities they serve.
-With deep knowledge of zoning frustrations and lived experience navigating permitting alone, we’ve built a platform that simplifies regulations — reducing intake errors, saving city time, and empowering residents to build with confidence.
+With deep knowledge of zoning frustrations and lived experience navigating zoning and permitting alone, we’ve built a platform that simplifies regulations — reducing intake errors, saving city time, and empowering residents to build with confidence.

 Frequently asked questions